-- DMAA or 1,3 dimethylamylamine is a central nervous system stimulant that is commonly found in concentrated pre-workouts and fat burners.
+- DMAA or 1,3 dimethylamylamine is a central nervous system stimulant that was commonly found in concentrated pre-workouts and fat burners.

 - The Australian Therapeutic Goods Australia (TGA) has banned DMAA since August 2012.

-- There are DMAA alternatives that trainers can use that are safe, legal and potent.
-These include Teacrine, Dynamine and Higenamine HCL.
+- There are DMAA alternatives that trainers can use that are safe, legal and work.

 - Other alternatives include stimulants like caffeine, phenylethylamine (PES) and other ingredients listed in this article.

 Caffeine is the most obvious alternative to DMAA.
-It is the gold standard for stimulants and ergogenic ingredients used in pre workout supplements.
-Pretty much every stimulant based pre workout contains caffeine in one form or another, and there's good reason for this.
-Caffeine is an extremely well-studied ingredient that has strong scientific backing for its use in sport and bodybuilding.
+It is the gold standard for stimulants and ergogenic ingredients used in pre-workout supplements.
+Pretty much every stimulant-based pre-workout contains caffeine in one form or another, and there's a good reason for this.
+Caffeine is an extremely well-studied ingredient that has strong scientific backing for its use in sports and bodybuilding.
 There is evidence to suggest that caffeine has benefits for mental performance, endurance, strength, recovery, and fat loss.
-All of which has been outlined in detail in our "Caffeine" article.
+All of this has been outlined in detail in our Caffeine article.
 Stimulants can come and go over time, but in this writer's opinion, caffeine is not going anywhere anytime soon.

 Hordenine is another naturally occurring stimulant found in barley and Citrus aurantium.
 Much like PEA, hordenine has the ability to increase noradrenalin levels after ingestion (Bloomer et al, 2009).
 However, unlike PEA, its effects are much longer lived, reaching a peak at 90 minutes.